-- Provide a resting zone with a mix of comfortable soft seating and flat surfaces with easy access to receptacles for parents, guardians, and children. - When possible incorporate high ceiling and natural daylight, in addition to circadian lighting. - Consider incorporating technology in the design of the space like interactive media walls.
+- Provide durable materials and padded finishes with rounded corners. - Provide a resting zone with a mix of comfortable soft seating and flat surfaces with easy access to receptacles for parents, guardians, and children. - When possible incorporate high ceiling and natural daylight, in addition to circadian lighting. - Consider incorporating technology in the design of the space like interactive media walls.